adfelippe/u-doom/README.md

 # u-doom
 u-doom is a Doom port to u-blox's [ubxlib](https://github.com/u-blox/ubxlib).
 It was just a playground to test the Web Bluetooth API features and have fun with BLE.
 It shows how easy it is to use ubxlib even to port Doom for it.

 As a proof of concept, the project provides a simple web page that uses the native JavaScript Web Bluetooth API to connect to an [EVK-NINA-W15](https://www.u-blox.com/en/product/evk-nina-w15).
-The EVK is actually configured and controlled by our Doom port, which instead of sending the game frames to a video driver, it transmits it via BLE.
+The EVK is actually configured and controlled by our Doom port, which instead of sending the game frames to a video driver, transmits them via BLE.
 Everything is done using ubxlib.

 The port was done for both Windows and Linux.